Which is Better Invisalign or Braces Highlands Ranch, CO

-At Colorado Precision Dentistry & Orthodontics, we understand the important role that orthodontics can play in creating a healthy and beautiful smile.
+At Colorado Precision Dentistry, we understand the important role that orthodontics can play in creating a healthy and beautiful smile.
 If you or your teen has crooked teeth, overly crowded teeth, an underbite or an overbite, correcting these challenges can prolong the lifespan of natural teeth by helping them to remain in good condition.
 Both Invisalign® and braces can do so by applying pressure to the teeth or by working in combination with other orthodontic measures like spacers.
 When determining which is better, Invisalign® or braces, you must really evaluate your lifestyle and determine which solution will work within it.
 From a day-to-day perspective, patients prefer Invisalign® due to the flexibility that it provides.
-If you live in the 80129 area, we encourage you to schedule an examination so that we can determine the best way to proceed with straightening your teeth.
+If you live in the Highlands Ranch area and throughout Colorado and beyond, we encourage you to schedule an examination so that we can determine the best way to proceed with straightening your teeth.
 You can do so by calling (303) 481-0565.

 Can Invisalign® work as well as braces?

 Yes, it can.
 The process is designed for mild to severe cases which includes crooked teeth, overly crowded teeth, etc. Most people associate wearing aligners for quick or small fixes and braces for major issues.
 This is not the case.
 When you visit our Invisalign® dentist office, we can create a treatment plan that will address whatever challenges you are facing.
 The key is to follow that plan closely and to keep all of your scheduled appointments.